anguslcc/stock-app/README.md

 ### 2.5.4  Scenario 4 (Continuous Data Retrieval)

 - Obtain an access token from Keycloak by running the `Get Access Token (Read)` API request.
-- Execute the `Get Stock Details` API request.
-Ensure to update the id parameter as necessary based on the output from the `Get All Available Stocks` request.
+- Execute the `Get Stock Details (Symbol / Exchange)` API request.
+Ensure to update the parameter as necessary based on the output from the `Get All Available Stocks` request.
-- Wait for 1 minute and repeat the `Get Stock Details API` request to verify continuous data fetching.
+- Wait for 1 minute and repeat the `Get Stock Details (Symbol / Exchange)` request to verify continuous data fetching.

 ## 2.6  Database